1iEman/Automated-Baby-Age-Estimation-in-Ultrasound-Images/README.md

 # Automated-Baby-Age-Estimation-in-Ultrasound-Images

-This basic project automates the estimation of a baby's gestational age based on ultrasound images.
+This simple project automates the estimation of a baby's gestational age based on ultrasound images.
 It processes 9 sample images through the following steps:
 1. Image Preprocessing:

         Apply Gaussian blur and Canny edge detection to extract contours.